Design and Analysis of Bipartite Experiments under a Linear Exposure-Response Model: Experimental Setting

-\subsection{Causal Estimand}
+\subsection{Causal estimand}

 We are interested in understanding the contrast between two possible worlds: one where all diversion units receive treatment and one where they all receive control.
-For an individual outcome unit, this contrast is captured by the individual treatment effect (ITE), $\itei = \poi(\zv = \onevec) - \poi(\zv = - \onevec)$ for $i \in \outunits$.
-Just as in the typical SUTVA setting, we cannot hope to estimate the individual treatment effects well because only one outcome is observed.
+For an individual outcome unit, this contrast is captured by the individual treatment effect, $\itei = \poi(\zv = \onevec) - \poi(\zv = \zerovec)$ for $i \in \outunits$.
+Just as in the typical SUTVA setting, we cannot hope to estimate the individual treatment effects well because only one potential outcome is observed for any one unit.
 In light of this, we opt to estimate an aggregated causal quantity.
-In this paper, we are interested in the Average Treatment Effect (ATE), which is defined to be
+In this paper, we are interested in the Average Total Treatment Effect (ATTE), which is the average contrast between the scenario that all diversion units receive treatment and all diversion units receive control.
+More precisely, ATTE is defined as

-Under the linear exposure-response model, the average treatment effect is proportional to the average of the slope terms, as shown in the following proposition.
+Under the linear exposure-response assumption, the ATTE is proportional to the average of the slope terms, as shown in the following proposition.

-\begin{prop} Under the linear exposure-response assumption, the average treatment effect is $ \ate = \frac{2}{n} \sum_{i=1}^n m_i $. \end{prop} \begin{proof} Under the linear exposure-response assumption, the individual treatment effect of outcome unit $i$ is proportional to its slope, as
+\begin{prop} Under the linear exposure-response assumption, the ATTE is $ \ate = \frac{1}{n} \sum_{i=1}^n \slopei $. \end{prop} \begin{proof} The individual treatment effect of outcome unit $i$ is equal to its slope, as

-where we have used that $\dosei(z = \onevec) = 1$ and $\dosei(z = -\onevec) = -1$.
+where we have used that $\dosei(\zv = \onevec) = 1$ and $\dosei(\zv = \zerovec) = 0$.
 The result follows by taking the average of the individual treatment effects. \end{proof}

-There are two main challenges in estimating the average treatment effect in this setting: we want to estimate the average of the slopes across the linear response functions, but only one point from each linear response function is observed.
-Although stated in somewhat unfamiliar terms, this is the fundamental problem of causal inference \cite{Rubin74estimating, Holland84statistics}.
+There are two main challenges in estimating the ATTE in this setting: we want to estimate the average of the slopes of many different linear response functions, but only one point from each of the distinct linear response functions is observed.
+Although stated in somewhat unfamiliar terms, this is the fundamental problem of causal inference \citep{Holland84statistics}.
 The second challenge is that of constructing a treatment design which realizes a desirable exposure distribution.
-As previously discussed at the end of Section~\ref{sec:linear-exposure-response}, this is a difficult task when the bipartite weight matrix has non-trivial overlapping structures.
-In the remainder of the paper, we focus on addressing these two challenges by developing an estimator and a class of designs which together accurately estimate the average treatment effect.
+This is a difficult task when the bipartite weight matrix has non-trivial overlapping structures.
+In the remainder of the paper, we focus on addressing these two challenges by developing an estimator and a class of designs which together accurately estimate the ATTE.